ONDSNews Brief

 The numbers

-• Forward P/E sits at -73.8x on a $9.6 stock, meaning the market is pricing in losses well into fiscal 2026
+• Forward P/E sits at -73.8x on a $9.6 stock — the company is not expected to turn a profit through fiscal 2026

 What Actually Happened

-Ondas delivered the kind of quarter that makes micro-cap investors sit up straight.
-Revenue didn't just grow, it grew 629%.
-The company also raised its fiscal 2026 sales guidance, pointing to continued acceleration driven by its OAS (Optimus Autonomous Systems) drone business.
+Ondas delivered a quarter that turns heads in micro-cap land.
+Revenue grew 629%.
+The company also raised its fiscal 2026 sales guidance, crediting continued acceleration in its OAS (Optimus Autonomous Systems) drone business.

-But the real news is the dealmaking.
-Ondas announced the acquisition of World View Enterprises, which brings stratospheric balloon-based ISR (intelligence, surveillance, reconnaissance) capabilities into the fold.
+But the bigger story is the dealmaking.
+Ondas announced the acquisition of World View Enterprises, which adds stratospheric balloon-based ISR (intelligence, surveillance, reconnaissance) capabilities.
 It also acquired INDO Earth Moving, following a $140mn military heavy engineering tender.
-And it has a Palantir partnership layered on top, connecting its drone data to Palantir's analytics stack.
-The pitch to investors: Ondas is assembling a full-spectrum defense and surveillance platform, not just selling drones.
+And it signed a Palantir partnership on top of both, connecting its drone data to Palantir's analytics stack.
+The pitch: Ondas is building a full-spectrum defense and surveillance platform, not just selling drones.

-That's a lot of narrative for a company doing $51mn in trailing revenue.
+That's a lot of ambition for a company doing $51mn in trailing revenue.

 The Catch

 Net losses widened despite the record top line.
-That's the part of the press release you have to squint to find.
-A company growing revenue 629% and still losing more money than the prior year is spending aggressively, and now it's bolting on two acquisitions that will add integration costs, potential goodwill, and likely dilution to the cap table.
+That detail is buried deep in the press release.
+A company growing revenue 629% and still losing more money than the prior year is spending aggressively.
+Now it's bolting on two acquisitions that will add integration costs, potential goodwill write-downs, and likely dilution.

-The forward P/E of -73.8x tells you the Street doesn't expect profitability anytime soon.
-Two acquisitions at this stage mean more shares issued, more cash burned, and a longer runway to breakeven.
-The $140mn INDO tender sounds impressive until you remember that's the contract size, not Ondas's cut, and military procurement timelines are notoriously lumpy.
-One good quarter does not make a trend.
-Investors who bought the 629% headline need to ask what Q1 2026 looks like without the same contract timing.
+The forward P/E of -73.8x tells you Wall Street doesn't expect profitability anytime soon.
+Two acquisitions at this stage mean more shares issued, more cash burned, and a longer road to breakeven.
+The $140mn INDO tender sounds large — but that's the contract size, not Ondas's cut, and military procurement timelines are notoriously lumpy.
+One strong quarter does not make a trend.
+Investors who bought on the 629% headline need to ask what Q1 2026 looks like without the same contract timing.

 Bottom Line

 This is a momentum story, not a fundamentals story.
-If you believe Ondas can integrate two acquisitions, sustain triple-digit revenue growth, and eventually convert the Palantir partnership into recurring contracts, the $9.6 entry point could look cheap later.
-That's a lot of ifs for a company still deepening its losses.
-The number to watch is quarterly revenue through FY2026.
+If Ondas can integrate two acquisitions, sustain triple-digit revenue growth, and convert the Palantir partnership into recurring contracts, the $9.6 entry point could look cheap in hindsight.
+But that stacks several unproven assumptions on top of widening losses.
+The number to track is quarterly revenue through FY2026.
 If growth decelerates sharply post-acquisitions, the dilution math gets ugly fast.

 For a full breakdown of Ondas financials and valuation, generate a free Basis Report here.